Polar Code

 Preventing invasive species

-ASOC supports measures to prevent the introduction of non-native species via discharges of ballast water and fouling on vessel hulls.
+ASOC supports the strengthening of measures to prevent the introduction of non-native species via discharges of ballast water and fouling on vessel hulls.

 Focus Area: Ballast water